 Talking to Your Doctor About Depression

 You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with depression.
+Therefore, it's essential to talk with your doctor about your personal risk factors or experience with depression.
 By talking openly and regularly with your doctor, you can take an active role in your care.

 Here are some tips that will make it easier for you to talk to your doctor: